stefanotorresi/facile-it.github.io/content/blog/eng/event-driven-serverless-applications.md

 ## Serverless architecture{#serverless-architecture}

 Lambda is completely serverless.
 The term "serverless" can be considered misleading, obviously Lambda uses physical servers to run your code, but we don’t take care of everything required to do it.
 We just need to upload our code on AWS console and it handles capacity, scaling, monitoring, logging and security without any server to manage.
-To be strict functions are executed in containers and in this context kernel-based virtualization is very useful because it allows to build multiple isolated environments in a few time.
+To be strict, functions are executed in containers and in this context kernel-based virtualization is very useful because it allows to build multiple isolated environments in a few time.

 ## High-availability{#high-availability}